 - a.
-Prior to initiation of any Termination activity, or by no later than July 28, 2022, the legal Operator(s) for any nonconforming oil uses shall prepare and submit to the Director for review and approval a Termination Program and Schedule demonstrating how compliance with Section 17.610.010.D shall be accomplished and fully completed by July 28, 2026.
-The Director may request additional information prior to determining the Termination Program and Schedule is adequate and complete and demonstrates Operator's ability to comply with Subsection D within the required timeframe. - b.
-Each Termination Program and Schedule shall consist of a written description, supported by maps, exhibits and data, as appropriate, detailing the activities and timeline for Termination of oil and gas facilities in compliance with Subsection D. At a minimum, each Termination Program and Schedule shall include: - i. a description and schedule detailing how and when all nonconforming oil uses, including any drilling related facilities and any structures erected on the Premises, will be removed, dismantled, demolished or disposed of in a manner approved by the Building Official and Fire Chief, and in strict accordance with all
+Prior to initiation of any Termination activity, or no later than by November 24, 2022, the legal Operator(s) for any nonconforming oil uses shall prepare and submit to the Director for review and approval a Termination Program and Schedule demonstrating how compliance with Section 17.610.010.D shall be accomplished and fully completed by November 24, 2026.
+The Director may request additional information prior to determining the Termination Program and Schedule is adequate, complete, and demonstrates Operator's ability to comply with Subsection D within the required timeframe.
+No Termination activity may be commenced unless a Termination Program and Schedule has been received and approved by the Director, applicable fees have been paid, and bond and insurance requirements have been met. - b.
+Each Termination Program and Schedule shall consist of a written description, supported by maps, exhibits and data, as appropriate, detailing the activities and timeline for Termination of oil and gas facilities in compliance with Subsection D. At a minimum, each Termination Program and Schedule shall include: - i. a description and schedule detailing how and when all nonconforming oil uses, including all applicable wells under Subsection D, any drillingrelated facilities and any equipment and structures erected on the Oil Use Premises, will be removed, dismantled, demolished or disposed of in a manner consistent with California Statutes and Regulations overseen by CalGEM, and in strict accordance with all other applicable local, state and federal laws, regulations, rules and standards;